 GENERAL AGREEMENT OF PARTICIPATION IN NOTTIFF:

 By submitting to the Nottingham International Film Festival I confirm that I have read and accept the terms and regulations of NOTTIFF.
 I will provide the festival with any additional information required pursuant to these rules and regulations.
-I authorize the NOTTIFF to exhibit my film, and if selected, I confirm that an exhibition copy will be available in a required format for screening during the 2018 festival (November 2nd - 4th 2018).
+I authorize the NOTTIFF to exhibit my film, and if selected, I confirm that an exhibition copy will be available in a required format for screening during the 2022 festival (22nd to 24th April 2021).
 I certify that I hold all necessary rights for the submission of this film/video to the NOTTIFF and that all rights and clearances have been made.
 This film is not subject to any litigation nor is threatened by any litigation.
 I hold NOTTIFF harmless from damage to, or loss of any or all materials en route to, from or otherwise at the festival.
 I assume all legal responsibilities therein.
-By Agreeing to these terms, I transfer to NOTTIFF the right to use excerpts of the submitted film, its stills, and trailers, for the purposes of publicity and marketing of the film at the 2018 festival, and for other non-commercial uses related to the promotion of the 2018 festival.
+By Agreeing to these terms, I transfer to NOTTIFF the right to use excerpts of the submitted film, its stills, and trailers, for the purposes of publicity and marketing of the film at the 2022 festival, and for other non-commercial uses related to the promotion of the 2022 festival.
 I hereby agree to indemnify NOTTIFF, in the event that such rights have not been properly transferred.